svaity23/resultsApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Structure of the project
+- core:
+  - constants
+  - enums
+  - facades
+  - mock
+  - models
+  - services
+- results: UI components
+  - Container   - results      - aware of exisitence of the state.
+Subscribes to select() and dispatch actions to update state
+  - Components  - results-list - presentation component

+  Added flag to environment to swtich between mock and real data
+  - useMockService: true